randy-randerson7719/nc-/README.md

 # nc-
-Here for testing purposes, will be removed upon completion
+Here for testing purposes, will be removed after a period